hellosunking/cfDNA-epiSNV/README.md

 ```

 ## 5. FreeSV and FreeSV-m models
-FreeSV model was built using genomic, fragmentomic and epigenetic features associated with somatic variants in Bie et al. cohort.
+FreeSV model was built through integrating genomic, fragmentomic, and epigenetic features associated with somatic variants in Bie et al. cohort.
 We pooled the individual features calculated by above commands, and sorted them in "3.AI_model/FreeSV_data.txt" file.
 We used the following commands to build and evaluate the model:
 ```
 ## build model
 Rscript 3.AI_model/GBM_parallel.R 3.AI_model/FreeSV_data.txt FreeSV_test